-Completing the hardware location chart
+Requirements and guidelines for completing the hardware location chart

 The hardware location chart represents the rack into which the SAN Volume Controller nodes are installed.
 Each row of the chart represents one Electronic Industries Alliance (EIA) 19-inch rack space.